Surah Al-Inshiqaq (Surah 84 – The Sundering) describes how the earth and sky will break and fall on the Day of Judgment.

 14 “I am the good shepherd; I know my sheep and my sheep know me— 15 just as the Father knows me and I know the Father—and I lay down my life for the sheep.
 16 I have other sheep that are not of this sheep pen.
 I must bring them also.
 They too will listen to my voice, and there shall be one flock and one shepherd.
 17 The reason my Father loves me is that I lay down my life—only to take it up again.
 18 No one takes it from me, but I lay it down of my own accord.
 I have authority to lay it down and authority to take it up again.
 This command I received from my Father.”John 10:7-18

-The Prophet Isa al Masih claimed great authority to protect his ‘sheep’ and give them life – even for that coming Day.
+The Prophet Isa al Masih claimed great authority to protect his ‘sheep’ and give them life for that coming Day.
 Does he have that authority?
 The Taurat of Musa PBUH foresaw his authority even from the Creation of the world in six days.
-Then the Zabur and the succeeding prophets prophesied details of his coming so we could know that his coming was really the plan from heaven.
+The Zabur and the prophets prophesied details of his coming so we know it was really the plan from heaven.
 But how does one become ‘his sheep’ and what did he mean by ‘I lay down my life for the sheep’?
 We look at this here.

 The teachings of the Prophet Isa al Masih has always divided people.
 This was true in his day as well.
 Here is how this discussion concluded and how the people who heard him were divided